 How to Make Instant Pot Goulash

-I prefer to make Goulash in my Instant Pot because I don't have to baby-sit the pot while it is cooking.
+I prefer making Goulash in my Instant Pot because I don't have to babysit the pot while it cooks.
 Using a smart cooker makes it an easy one-pot dish that even my kids can put together.

-Simply saute aromatics, add pasta, sauce and broth and pressure cook.
-Release pressure, add cheese and serve!
+Sauté aromatics, add pasta, sauce, and broth, and pressure cook.
+Release pressure, add cheese, and serve!
 That simple!
 Here is how I make it:

 - Garnish and Enjoy: Open the lid after the pin drops.
 Serve warm and garnish with your favorite shredded cheese and enjoy!